India's Mutual Fund Boom Meets FII Volatility in 2025

 For dollar-based investors, the story gets more complex.
 A 10% INR depreciation — not uncommon during global risk-off periods — can erase double-digit local returns.
 This currency volatility, combined with FII flow unpredictability, creates a two-factor risk that purely domestic investors avoid.

-The 85% probability of neutral-to-positive outcomes reflects India's domestic resilience, but the currency and FII risk factors demand hedging strategies in any meaningful allocation.
+The 85% probability of neutral-to-positive outcomes reflects India's domestic resilience, but the currency and FII risk factors demand careful consideration.
+These scenarios are not predictions—market conditions can change rapidly.

 The INR's correlation with oil prices and Fed policy creates ongoing headaches for foreign investors.
 Even stellar local returns can turn negative in dollar terms during global stress periods.